Aimée Weintz-Allen

 - ONLINE -

-Nevada STEAM Conference, hosted by Nevada Museum of Art & Desert Research Institute, Reno, 2017, 2018; Confabulation Conference, Las Vegas, NV, 2018; Desert Research Institute, GREEN POWER, STEAM Teacher Training, Las Vegas, NV, 2016, 2017; National Art Education Association Annual Conference, New Orleans, LA, 2008; Arizona Art Education Association Annual Conference, Sedona, 2007, Flagstaff, AZ, 2008; American Educational Research Association Annual Conference, New York, NY, 2007; Tucson Museum of Art, Tucson, AZ, 2008, Association of Medical Illustrators National Conference, Bozemen, MT, 2007, Indianapolis, IL, 2008; University of Arizona College of Science, Summer Enrichment Program, Tucson, AZ, 2008; Kentucky Association of Family & Consumer Sciences Annual Conference, Louisville, KY, 2001; National Quilt Museum, Paducah, KY, 2001.
+2018, 2017, Nevada STEAM Conference, Nevada Museum of Art & Desert Research Institute, Reno.
+2018, Confabulation, CLark County School District Teacher Training, Las Vegas; 2017, 2016, Desert Research Institute, GREEN POWER, STEAM Teacher Training, Las Vegas; 2008, National Art Education Association Annual Conference, New OrleanS; 2007, Arizona Art Education Association Annual Conference, Sedona; 2007, American Educational Research Association Annual Conference, New York; 2008, 2007, Association of Medical Illustrators National Conference, Bozemen, Indianapolis; 2008, University of Arizona College of Science, Summer Enrichment Program.

 EXHIBITIONS